sritchie73/NetRep/README.md

 network topology for weighted gene coexpression network modules in one or more independent datasets through permutation testing.

+A preprint is available on BioRxiv: [A scalable permutation approach reveals replication and preservation patterns of gene coexpression modules](http://biorxiv.org/content/early/2015/10/21/029553)

 The main function for this package is `modulePreservation`.
 Other useful functions include `networkProperties` for calculating the topological properties of a module, and `plotModule` and other